Lifeng-Liang/DbEntry/doc/en/DataAccess/SQLStatement.md

 SQL Statement
 ==========

 Most time we just need to use [Query Syntax](QuerySyntax.md) in DbEntry.
-It supports anti SQL injection.
+It is anti SQL injection.
 And it's unrelated to the database, so we can use same syntax on different databases, and change database freely.

 But sometimes the problem we have is more complex than that, in this case, we can use SQL directly.